SRNT/Omnifood-Study-Project/README.md

 - Favorite meals section - Here comes the boom.
 Let the surfers visualize the menu so good so it can almost be tasted.
 In this section i grouped 4 pictures in separate 'ul' with the 'figure' element for each 'li'.
 CSS wise, i used the element 'transform' with the 'scale' attribute, the 'opacity' element and then the 'transition' element for both.

 - How it works - So after we tempted out potantial costumers, we need to show them how things work and how they can enjoy our services.
 Here i learned about 'first child', 'last child' and 'last of type' selectors.
 I used again the grid.css system but for two in this case.
+P.S
+I have added background color of light gray for visual hierarchy.

 - Cities - ---WORKING ON IT---